Temperley-Lieb integrable models and fusion categories: Gapped Temperley-Lieb chains and finite size effects

 being understood that we take periodic boundary conditions, namely $L+1 \equiv 1$.
 Here $\sigma^{x,y,z}_j$ are the usual Pauli matrices acting the $j$\textsuperscript{th} spin (and as identity elsewhere), and $\sigma^\pm = \frac{\sigma^x\pm i \sigma^y}{2}$.
 The parameter $\eta$ in \eqref{eq:hTL} is related to the Temperley-Lieb parameter $\delta$ by \be \delta= 2 \Delta=2\cosh\eta \,, \ee which we have also related to the usual anisotropy parameter $\Delta$ of the XXZ chain.
 In the following we will sometimes use the notations $\eta_{\text{Fib}\times \text{Fib}}$, $\eta_{\mathcal{H}_3}$, $\eta_{\mathfrak{psu}(2)_k}$ (and similarly for $\Delta$) for the parameters attached to the various models under consideration.
 The parameter $\varphi\in\mathbb{C}$, in turn, is the so-called twist parameter, and will be shown to play an important role in the following.
 In the representation \eqref{eq:hTL} the twist is distributed homogeneously over the entire chain; another possible equivalent representation, related to \eqref{eq:hTL} by a simple change of basis, is to have all dependence in the twist concentrated on the last density $h^{\rm XXZ}_{L,1}$, wherein $\varphi/L$ is replaced by $\varphi$ while it is set to zero in all other Hamiltonian densities.

 The Temperley-Lieb operators \eqref{eq:hTL} commute with the global magnetization $S^z = \frac{1}{2} \sum_{j=1}^L \sigma^z$, and therefore the XXZ representation can be reduced by specifying the value of the latter.
 In fact, all the irreducible representations of the (periodic) TL algebra can be recovered by fixing the magnetization $m=S^z$ and the twist parameter (since the energies are invariant under a global flip of all spins, we may restrict to positive values of $m$).
 In the following, we will denote such representations (``modules'') by the doublet $(m,\varphi)$.
 The corresponding dimensions are given by binomial coefficients \be \dim (m,\varphi) = \binom{L}{L/2-m} \,. \ee We will furthermore restrict ourselves to even values of $L$, in which case $m$ takes integer values.
+We note that we obtained these decompositions into TL modules numerically on a case-by-case basis.
+Proving these mappings rigorously or finding a general pattern which holds for all fusion categories is an interesting open question for the future.